Skip to main content

 How to Test Your Code in an Interview

-Trace through your solution with three examples — the original, an edge case, and an adversarial one — before saying you're done.
-Catching a bug yourself in the test pass is one of the strongest signals you can give; relying on the interviewer to catch it is one of the weakest.
+Trace your solution through three examples out loud (the original, an edge case, and an adversarial one) before you say you're done.
+Catching a bug yourself in the test pass is one of the strongest signals you can give; letting the interviewer catch it is one of the weakest.

 How do you test your code in a coding interview?

-Trace through three examples out loud before declaring you're done: the original example from the prompt, one edge case, and one adversarial case.
-Most "this code works" claims fall apart on the second or third trace — and finding the bug yourself, in the test pass, scores significantly higher than letting the interviewer find it five minutes later.
+Trace through three examples out loud before you declare you're done: the original example from the prompt, one edge case, and one adversarial case.
+Dry-running means stepping the program by hand and speaking the variable values, because most live rounds give you no compiler.
+That trace is the whole game.
+Most "this code works" claims fall apart on the second or third trace, and finding the bug yourself, in the test pass, scores higher than letting the interviewer find it five minutes later.

 Lock this into a habit.
-Once your code compiles in your head, run these three traces:
+Once your code compiles in your head, run these traces in order:

-Trace 2 — An edge case.
+2. Trace an edge case.
 Pick the most boring possible input: empty list, single element, all duplicates, all the same value, or the smallest non-trivial case (n=2).
 "What does my code do on [5] with target 5?"
 If your loop never enters, do you return the right sentinel?
-If you reference arr[0] before checking length, you've found a bug — that's the win.
+If you reference arr[0] before checking length, you've found a bug, and that's the win.

 How to trace out loud without losing the thread